2015 Lafayette shooting: Perpetrator

-Mental health problems
+Mental health issues

 Houser was said to have mental health issues, for which he was treated in 2008 and 2009.
 In 2008, he underwent a mental health evaluation.
 According to his wife, he suffered from bipolar disorder.

 He also had some previous arrest and complaint records including arson, domestic violence, stalking, and selling alcohol to a minor, although these records were at least a decade old.
 On April 22, 2008, his wife and daughter, along with his daughter's then-fiancé and his parents, issued a protective order against him during his mental health evaluation.
 The order cited his violent and erratic behavior and reasoned that he had tried to stop his daughter and her fiancé from marrying.
 Houser's wife also hid his guns away from him for protection.
 After the order was issued, his family members apparently ceased contact with him.
 Following the conclusion, Houser is involuntarily committed to West Central Regional Hospital in Columbus.

 On May 5, 2014, when faced with the threat of eviction from his home in Alabama, Houser booby-trapped the house by twisting out and igniting the gas starter tube in the fireplace, after removing the logs, in an attempt to make the house catch on fire.
 On March 31, 2015, a week after his wife filed for divorce on March 23, Houser called her and threatened her, then went to a retirement community where his mother lived.
 There, he threatened to commit suicide outside if she didn't give him money.
 The mother called his wife and was urged by her to have him hospitalized.
 Instead, she gave him $5,000.